Step 1: Before finalising your enrolment into the PhD and MA, read up on the course structure here, particularly around the PhD Coursework Component.

 It is recommended that you discuss your workshop and electives selections with your supervisor before you complete your coursework enrolment.
 For more information, please visit the University Handbook web page.

-With the guidance of your supervisory panel, you will select two 6.25-point electives, which are completed during the first year of candidature (full-time) and within two years of candidature (part-time).
+With the guidance of your supervisory panel, you will select two 6.25-point electives, which are completed prior to Confirmation.
 These electives are designed to give you an enhanced knowledge of leading-edge research work and theoretical approaches to doctoral research in the humanities and social sciences.

 The list of available electives is designed to encompass the diversity of disciplines across the Faculty.
 Substantive content will include current research projects being conducted by senior Faculty staff, graduate seminars offered by distinguished visiting scholars, leading-edge research in specific disciplinary fields, and high level research methods.